 Soon after coming home, your child should visit your doctor or a doctor who specializes in caring for adopted children for a checkup, which will let you address any known or previously undetected medical issues.

-If you adopt a child who has spent time in foster care, the agency may be able to tell you where the child has been getting health care so you can either use the same providers or get the records sent to the doctor you choose.
+If you adopt a child who was in foster care, the agency may be able to tell you where the child has been getting health care so you can either use the same providers or get the records sent to the doctor you choose.
 This can help your child avoid unnecessary tests.
 Especially if your child was born in another country, the doctor may want to provide vaccinations.